Szar/POGOServer-0.4.9-Tutorial/README.md

 #### Missing game_master or cannot download game assets
 If you get an error about game_master or are unable to download the game assets, you can download the data/ directory [here](https://mega.nz/#!uNUWQCqS).

+#### Issues logging in from game
+Make sure the account you are trying to login with is NOT banned and you have logged into the Niantic PokemonGo servers at least once with your account.

+#### Protobuf Issues
+**You must compile install protobuf to your machine.***